marudy/react-native-responsive-screen/examples/responsive-screen-styled-components/README.md

 This is an example repository that contains a sample setup of react-native-responsive-screen package with use of styled components.

+# Setup

+1. Change working directory to the project:
+    - `cd examamples/responsive-screen-styled-components`
+1. Install the dependencies:
+    - `npm install`
+1. Run the app in the emulator/simulator:
+    - `npm start android`
+    - `npm start ios`

 # Usage

 ```javascript